Strong Winds Prompt Warnings of Public Safety Power Shutoffs

 Projected strong winds with some potential for

-fire activity prompted Southern California Edison to notify about 3,080 customers they are under consideration for a
+fire activity prompted Southern California Edison to notify customers they were under consideration for a

 No power has been shut off related to PSPS at this time.
 Customers can sign up for potential power shutoff alerts by visiting sce.com/psps or by calling 800-655-4555.

 Note that weather conditions can change, which can affect the timing and duration of an event.
 If an outage occurs, power will be restored as weather permits and after crews inspect and determine it is safe to re-energize lines.
 There may also be outages strictly related to weather and high winds, unrelated to a Public Safety Power Shutoff.